-Admission Price: Free to attend, please register to book your place.
+Admission Price: Free to attend, please book your place

-As survey methodologists, the researchers will introduce students to concepts of survey data collection, including representative sampling (to ensure that all types of people are accurately represented); ensuring accurate translation; modes of fieldwork collection (why people are asked the questions in person and not online); and how data is weighted to ensure that it reflects the demographics of each country.
+Specifically, the session will introduce concepts of survey data collection, including: representative sampling (ensuring that all types of people are accurately represented); efforts to ensure accurate translation; modes of fieldwork collection (why people are asked the questions in person and not online); and weighting of data (to ensure the data reflects the demographics of each country).

 Share this event